flwyd/adventofcode/2022/README.md

 generating a 14-element list by repeatedly calling `Enum.drop`.
 Unfortunately I neglected to wrap that result in `Enum.zip` so I was just iterating through the first 14 characters of the string, which never yielded a successful result.
-A working solution for that approach is interesting
+A working solution for that approach is interesting.

 ```elixir
 chars = to_charlist(str)